albi113007/Albi113007/README.md

 I Mostly work on Front End Stuff - React, Next Js, Typescript, Tailwind CSS and a bit of Designing Responsive UI Interfaces With Tool Like Figma

+This is a Fresh Profile Wher I'll be Uploading some Smaller Projects, Experiments, and Things I'am Currently working on.
+Everything Here Is Build From Scratch.

+TOOLS & TECH

 - HTML5
+- CSS3 / Boostrap
-- CSS3 / Tailwind CSS
+- Tailwind CSS
 - JavaScript
 - React / Next.js
 - TypeScript
+- Figma